Sam Smith

 Smith's song "Writing's on the Wall" served as the theme for the James Bond film Spectre (2015), and won Smith a Golden Globe Award and an Academy Award for Best Original Song.
 Smith's second studio album, The Thrill of It All (2017), debuted atop the UK and US album charts.
 The album's lead single, "Too Good at Goodbyes", reached number one in the UK and Australia and number four in the US.
-Following the 2018 single "Promises" (with Calvin Harris), which peaked at number one in the UK, Smith released "Dancing with a Stranger" (with Normani) in 2019, which peaked within the top ten in the UK and the US, also receiving a nomination for Song of the Year at the 2020 Brit Awards.
+Following the 2018 single "Promises" (with the Scottish DJ and record producer Calvin Harris), which peaked at number one in the UK, Smith released "Dancing with a Stranger" (with the American singer Normani) in 2019, which peaked within the top ten in the UK and the US, also receiving a nomination for Song of the Year at the Brit Awards 2020.
 The singles, along with "How Do You Sleep?", would precede the release of their third studio album, Love Goes (2020).
-In 2022, Smith's single "Unholy" (with Kim Petras), would become their first number one single in the US and won the Grammy Award for Best Pop Duo/Group Performance.
-The song would precede their fourth album, Gloria (2023).
+In 2022, Smith's single "Unholy" (with the German singer Kim Petras), would become their first number one single in the US and won the Grammy Award for Best Pop Duo/Group Performance.
+The song would precede their fourth studio album, Gloria (2023).

 Smith's numerous accolades include five Grammy Awards, three Brit Awards, three Billboard Music Awards, and an American Music Award, as well as a Golden Globe and an Academy Award.
 On the UK Albums Chart, In the Lonely Hour was the best-selling debut album of the 2010s and the sixth best-selling album of the decade, while collectively Smith's albums spent the fourth-most weeks at number one in the 2010s, behind Ed Sheeran, Adele and Eminem.
 Smith is the first openly non-binary musician to both release a song that reached No. 1 on the Billboard Hot 100 and to win a Grammy Award.

 Early life

 Samuel Frederick Smith was born in London on 19 May 1992 to Frederick Smith and broker Kate Cassidy.
 Smith grew up in the village of Great Chishill in Cambridgeshire, where they attended Thomas More Primary School.
+They are the third cousin of the singer-songwriter and actress Lily Allen.

 They were bullied for having breasts as a child and underwent liposuction at age 12.
 As part of Youth Music Theatre UK, Smith appeared in the troupe's 2007 production of Oh!
 Carol, a musical featuring the music of Neil Sedaka.
 Before entering the musical theatre, they had been in jazz bands.
-While studying singing and songwriting under jazz pianist Joanna Eden for a number of years, Smith attended St Mary's Catholic School in Bishop's Stortford and was a member of the Bishop's Stortford Junior Operatics (now Bishop's Stortford Musical Theatre Society) and the Cantate Youth Choir.
-Smith attended the Anglican St Mary the Virgin church, Saffron Walden, with family members, as a youth.
+While studying singing and songwriting under jazz pianist Joanna Eden for a number of years, Smith attended St Mary's Catholic School in Bishop's Stortford, Hertfordshire and was a member of the Bishop's Stortford Junior Operatics (now Bishop's Stortford Musical Theatre Society) and the Cantate Youth Choir.
+Smith attended the Anglican church St Mary the Virgin in Saffron Walden, Essex, with family members, as a youth.
 Smith released two singles, "Bad Day All Week" in 2008 and "When It's Alright" in 2009.